 What is the customer lifecycle value?

-Customer lifecycle value refers to a relationship marketing technique that allows companies to look at the investments we plan to make for the customers, for example, customer retention, sales, promotion, or customer service, and the return they should expect from customers.
+Customer lifecycle value refers to a relationship marketing technique that allows companies to look at the investments they plan to make in their customers (for example, customer retention, sales, promotion, or customer service), and the return they should expect from those same customers.
 It is the present value of the expected future cash flows from the customer.

 Why calculate the customer lifecycle value?